neeteshnarvaria/assigment-project-mindtree/README.md

 Wrote Test cases with Junit4.

-To Run Application just use maven command “spring-boot:run” from directory where pom.xml exist.
+To Run Application just use maven command “mvn spring-boot:run” from directory where pom.xml exist.